Frances Taylor Davis

 Taylor joined the Katherine Dunham Company, where she was taught by Walter Nicks.
 She toured with the dance troupe in Europe and South America.
 In 1948, Taylor was recruited for a special presentation to perform with the Paris Opera Ballet, becoming the first African American to be invited to perform with the ballet company.
 Taylor received rave reviews from the press for her performances in Paris.
 During her time in London, Taylor attended rehearsals with Sadler’s Wells Ballet, later known as the Royal Ballet.

-In 1954, Frances was set to star alongside Ruth Attaway, Jane White and Federick O’Neal in Sammy Davis Jr.’s ABC sitcom, Three for the Road- with the Will Mastin Trio, a show about struggling musicians.
+In 1954, Davis was set to star alongside Ruth Attaway, Jane White, and Frederick O’Neal in Sammy Davis Jr.’s ABC sitcom, Three for the Road- with the Will Mastin Trio, a show about struggling musicians.
 Unfortunately, the television networks were unable to get a sponsor for the show; the African American cast was not a depiction of the typical stereotypes of the time.

 Despite her immense talent, many remember her for her relationship to Miles Davis.
 The famous musician put her on the cover of his iconic 1961 album Someday My Prince Will Come.